m3hdi2gh/ATM/README.md

 The second exercise of the advanced programming course (Spring 2024)

-This simple ATM (Automated Teller Machine) application is written in Java.
+This simple ATM application is written in Java.
 The application simulates the basic operations of an ATM such as cash withdrawal, balance inquiry, money transfer, and password change.

 ## :star2: Features